hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 ### View CPG configuration {#view-cpg}

-Use this option to view the CPG configuration.
+Use this option to view the CPG configuration (as defined in OpenStack Configuration Manual for HP 3PAR Cinder Block Storage Volume Driver).

 1. Log in to the Undercloud Horizon Dashboard.